SmartyVan/hass-geolocator/README.md

 ### HACS Installation (Custom Repository)

-This integration is not yet available in the HACS default store, however you can still install it via HACS as a custom repository:
+This integration is not yet available in the HACS default store, however you can still install it via [HACS](https://www.hacs.xyz/docs/use/) as a custom repository:

-1. In Home Assistant, go to **HACS → Integrations**
+1. In Home Assistant, go to **HACS**
 2. Click the **⋮ (three-dot menu)** in the top right
 3. Choose **"Custom repositories"**
 4. In the dialog:
    - **Repository**: `https://github.com/SmartyVan/hass-geolocator`
    - **Category**: `Integration`
 5. Click **Add**

-The integration will then appear in your HACS Integrations list and can be installed and updated like any other.
+6. Search for and open **GeoLocator**
+7. Click **Download** in the bottom right corner
+8. Finally, choose **Download** in the pop-up dialogue
+9. Restart Home Assistant
+10. Navigate to Settings > Devices & Services
+11. Click **Add Integration** at the bottom
+12. Search for **GeoLocator**

 ### Or, Manual Installation

+1. Download the source code of the [latest release](https://github.com/SmartyVan/hass-geolocator/releases).
+2. Unzip the source code download.
-1. Copy this repository to your Home Assistant config folder:
+3. Copy **geolocator** from the **custom_components** directory you just downloaded to your Home Assistant **custom_components** directory:
    ```
-   custom_components/geolocator/
+   config/custom_components/geolocator/
    ```

-2. Restart Home Assistant.
+4. Restart Home Assistant.
 ---

 ## 📍 Usage